 As the fifth largest producer of greenhouse gas emissions, Indonesia’s land use and industrial activities are offsetting the progress other nations are making towards limiting global temperature rise.
-In the Indonesia, climate impacts are already being felt, and women bear the brunt of their ecological and economic effects.
+In Indonesia, climate impacts are already being felt, and women bear the brunt of their ecological and economic effects.
 But women are also stepping forward as key leaders in designing solutions to solve critical environmental and conservation issues.

-The Indonesia Women's Earth Alliance Grassroots Accelerator catalyzes the initiatives of Indonesian women leaders to protect their communities and ecosystems from environmental and climate threats like palm oil extraction, plastic pollution, and sea level rise.
+The Indonesia Women's Earth Alliance Grassroots Accelerator catalyzes the initiatives of Indonesian women leaders to protect their communities and ecosystems from environmental and climate threats like palm oil extraction, plastic pollution, and sea-level rise.

 Through a 4-month training program to build capacity and skills, this initiative supports leaders from across the country to deepen their strategies, build powerful alliances, and scale their grassroots solutions for the environment.

 Through this program, Indonesian women leaders work in interconnected sectors of forest and coastal ecosystem protection, land rights, Indigenous and local wisdom, gender equity, and movement building.
 Additionally, the Indigenous Conservation Track (ICT) is one of five focus areas within the Accelerator.

 To date, the Indonesia Accelerator supported more than 50 women leaders from 20 of the 32 regions of Indonesia, creating a sustained impact for both people and planet.
 Leaders include Lily Salim in Sumatra, who is diverting plastics from the oceans in her city of 500,000 people, and Candra Dewi, who is using Indonesian law to fight coal plant pollution, impacting 4.2 million Balinese residents and fragile ecosystems.